nareshbhatia/react-takeout-exercise/parts/part-1-order-page.md

 cd ~/projects
 npx create-react-app react-takeout --template accelerate cd react-takeout

+# Add a couple of libraries that we will use later
+npm install @react-force/number-utils react-icons  # or "yarn add" if you are using yarn
 ```

 - Make sure that the app works by executing the following command.
 The app